Renting an office: What an office really costs in 2026

 If you only look at the start,

-Which path suits you?
+which path suits you?

 The following calculation shows the real running costs for a traditional office under normal market conditions.